 WAFCC provides telehealth services to member clinics.
-Telehealth offers an easy, convenient way to for providers and patients to connect and review many health issues.
+Telehealth offers an easy, convenient way for providers and patients to connect and discuss many health issues.

 What is telehealth?

 Telehealth allows healthcare professionals to care for patients using technology like video chat, calls or texts.
 Patients and providers get a similar experience to an office visit without having to leave home.
 Telehealth has been an especially effective way for healthcare professionals to continue to serve patients during COVID-19 by offering a socially-distant way to offer safe, convenient care for a number of health care concerns.
 However, telehealth is also great for ongoing wellness, chronic health problems and preventive care.

 When to use telehealth services

 Telehealth can be used for many health care concerns, such as: